mk-fg/trip-based-public-transit-routing-algo/README.rst

 - Trip-Based Public Transit Routing Using Condensed Search Trees (`arXiv:1607.01299v2`_, 2016)

-...with source data parsed from `GTFS feeds
+...with source data parsed (by cli script) from `GTFS feeds
 <https://developers.google.com/transit/gtfs/>`_.

+See "Links" section below for more references.

 Not focused on performance, only readability and correctness aspects, i.e. just a proof of concept, not suitable for any kind of production use.